NCERT Solutions for Class 8 Our Pasts – III Chapter 10 – India after Independence

 7. Give one reason why English continued to be used in India after Independence.

 Many Congress members believed that the English language should leave India with the British rulers.
 According to them, Hindi should take English’s place.
 However, those who did not speak Hindi were of a different opinion.
 Speaking in the Assembly, T.T.
 Krishnamachari conveyed, “A warning on behalf of people of the South.” some of whom threatened to separate from India if Hindi was imposed on them.
 A compromise finally arrived; while Hindi would be the “official language” of India, English would be used in the courts, the services and communications between one state and another.

 8. How was the economic development of India visualised in the early decades after independence?

 There is a free press, as well as an independent judiciary.
 The fact that the people of India speak different languages or practice different faiths, has not come in the way of national unity.
 Some parts of India and some groups of Indians have benefited a great deal from economic development.
 They live in large houses and dine in expensive restaurants, send their children to expensive private schools and take expensive foreign holidays.
 At the same time, many others continue to live below the poverty line.
 Housed in urban slums or living in remote villages on lands that yield little, they cannot afford to send their children to school.

 Chapter 10 of NCERT Our Pasts-III deals with a new and divided nation – India.
-India became independent on 15th August 1947 and then was faced with several challenges such as refugees, princely states, and the poor economic state.
+India became independent on 15 August 1947 and then was faced with several challenges, such as refugees, princely states, and a poor economic state.
 Students will get to know the written constitution of India that gave several laws to the citizens and how the constitution came into the picture on 26 January 1950.
-Indian democratic features like sovereignty and ‘unity in diversity’ are discussed.
+Indian democratic features, like sovereignty and ‘unity in diversity’, are discussed.
 The constituent assembly’s role in designing the constitution is also discussed.
-Students will learn how states were formed after India’s Independence.
+Students will learn how states were formed after India’s independence.

 The students will also get to know about the following topics: